PublicInMotionGmbH/ui-kit/packages/navigation/README.md

 ### ControlledPagination

+It allows any props which are allowed for `li`.
+Additionally, it handles some differently:

 Property name  | Type   | Required | Default      | Description
 ---------------|--------|----------|:------------:|--------------------------------
 activePage     | number |          | `1`          | Active page